Earthquakes on April 2, 2026

 87.6 km---✓ ReviewedUSGS →

-A magnitude 2.2 earthquake was recorded 26 km WNW of Salamatof, Alaska on April 2, 2026 at 20:12 UTC.
-This was a intermediate depth earthquake, focused at 87.6 km depth.
+At 20:12 UTC on April 2, 2026, a magnitude 2.2 tremor occurred 26 km WNW of Salamatof, Alaska.
+The event originated approximately 87.6 km below the surface, classifying it as intermediate depth.
 The epicenter is at 60.693°, -151.771°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02